Anish-Agnihotri/partybid/README.md

 Full-form tests coming as soon as I get a chance to sit down and write out all possible state transitions.

+The code has been tested extensively against Rinkeby deployments, but I still urge caution when using with real capital since this code is both unaudited and written by a non-full-time Solidity enthusiast.

 ## Considerations

 Due to the simplistic nature of this mvp, there are a few considerations made: